Cooperari/cooperari/GettingStarted.md

 The possible deadlock in the dining philosophers fails to "show up".
 It could happen that it eventually "materializes", but very rarely so.
-It is more frequent to observe failures in the other provided examples though, but in any case non-deterministically (sometimes bugs are revealed, sometimes not!).
+It is more frequent to observe failures in the other provided examples though, but in any case non-deterministically (sometimes bugs are revealed, sometimes not!), and you won't know what happened during execution precisely in any case.

 ### Trace files for cooperative execution